Chained event detector - logical "AND"

 I don't know the detector architecture in depth, so there might be reasons for not doing this, but did a first example at a very simple two-detector AND, but there is surely better and more architecturally clean ways of doing this

 Let me know what you think, and if there are better ways to do this.

-#1 Updated by Luc Maisonobe about 1 year ago
+#1 Updated by Luc Maisonobe over 1 year ago

 The idea is interesting.

 Concerning the implementation, I would suggest relying on the EventEnablingPredicateFilter class,

 which takes care of a lot of special cases.